SMCPartners/shape-server-wfs/README.md

 This allows for easy configuration and application execution.
 See the Wildfly Swarm documentation for the many advantaged of developing with Swarm.

+The applications packaging is divided into the following packages:
+  * crosscutting - Application wide security and logging
+  * frameworks - Primarily data access
+  * gateway - Servicing REST requests
+  * shared - Artifacts shared between the business layer (use cases) and the rest of the application
+  * usescases - Business logic components

 #### General Approach to Servicing Requests
 ![Request Flow](doc/images/RequestFlow.png)